 In 1987, the Japanese National Railways was split up and privatized, and the entire Joban Line was taken over by JR East.
 Naturally, the company that operates the Hitachi is also JR East

-Although demand for the Hitachi was strong, it faced competition from express buses running on the Joban Expressway.
-Therefore, the newly established JR East decided to develop a new type of rolling stock that would surpass the 485 series electric trains used on the Hitachi in terms of both speed and onboard comfort.
-The result was the 651 series electric train , which began commercial operation in March 1989.
-Its maximum speed was higher than the 485 series' 120 km/h, making it the first non-Shinkansen limited express train to reach 130 km/h.
+Although demand for the "Hitachi" limited express train was strong, it faced competition from express buses running on the Joban Expressway.
+Therefore, the newly established JR East decided to develop a new train that would surpass the 485 series train used for the "Hitachi" in terms of speed and passenger comfort.
+The result was the"651 series train," which began commercial operation in March 1989.
+Its top speed was higher than the 485 series' 120 km/h, becoming the first limited express train other than the Shinkansen to reach 130 km/h.

-"tuxedo bodies."
-The front end was equipped with an LED display, which was innovative at the time, that displayed train names and other information.
-The interior was designed with business travelers, the main customer base, in mind, and featured a subdued interior.
-It was about two years after JR was established, and two months after the era name changed from Showa to Heisei, so in many ways, the carriages evoked a new era.
+The front of the train featured a then-innovative LED display, showing the train name and other information.
+The interior was designed with business travelers, its primary customer base, in mind, resulting in a calm and sophisticated design.
+This was approximately two years after the establishment of JR and two months after the change of the imperial era from Showa to Heisei, making it a train that, in many ways, evoked a sense of a new era.

 The Super Hitachi continued to gradually reduce its travel time, and with the timetable revision in December 2010, the travel time between Ueno Station and Sendai Station was reduced to 4 hours and 9 minutes